 The Barbers, Inc., grew and touched the lives of many with over 1,000 franchise stores that employed 24,000 stylists and employees worldwide.
 In the mid 1980′s his corporation introduced the Cost Cutters concept and once again revolutionized the industry by offering $6.00 no appointment, no frills, haircuts in a clean and friendly family environment.

 Joe’s vision broke through many obstacles that stifled the hair industry, and so did The Barbers.
 The company was the first in the Midwest to enroll a woman in their barber school, had the first woman-owned barber school, and one third of their franchises were owned by women.
 The Barbers corporation was recognized nationally as having the most women on the board of directors and also the most women in upper-management positions of any publicly-traded corporation in America.
 The Barbers held numerous rankings for best reputation of all hair salon companies.
 In 1982, The Barbers opened one of the first American salon in Moscow, also in 1982, a master franchise license was sold in France which grew to over 230 locations.

-In 1994, the Industry lost one their beloved leaders, when Joe died of cancer.
+In 1994, the Industry lost one of its beloved leaders, when Joe died of cancer.
 Joe passed the torch to Flo, with every confidence that she and their family would complete the journey.
 In 1999, the Regis Corporation recognized the strength in The Barbers franchise system and merged their companies to become the largest owner, operator, and franchisor of hair salons in the world.

 The greatest thrill for both Joe and Flo Francis was the opportunity to look back and see how many people they helped become successful along the way.